OUT-OF-GAMUT COLORS (Or Colors That Don't Come Through Well in Photography)

 Clyde Aspevig - Unknown Title

-This concept was further strengthened for me when an art mentor taught me the phrase, “No two intervals (or elements) the same.”
+This concept was further strengthened for me when an art mentor taught me the phrase, “No two intervals (or elements) alike.”
 As applied to the above example, then not only should no two trees be the same in size or height, but they should also not be the same distance apart.

 John F. Carlson said, “Never take nature as stupidly as you find it.”